nucypher/numerology/README.md

 ### Features:
 - Point addition and doubling in Jacobian coordinates with optimized formulas.
-- Simultaneous scalar multiplication with several optimizations (interleaving, WNAF form, curve endomorphism).
+- Simultaneous scalar multiplication with several optimizations (interleaving, WNAF representation, curve endomorphism).
-- Verifying an equation of the form `aP + bQ = R` takes approximately 450,000 gas.
+- Verifying an equation of the form `aP + bQ = R` takes approximately 500,000 gas.